ammarShahab/laravel-12-react-js-crud-front-complete/README.md

 15. here we will define our api routes later

-16. now we are going to create resource controller by "php artisan make:controller PostController --resource" which will create a file name PostController in Controllers folder which will create all the crud methods.
+16. now we are going to create resource controller by "php artisan make:controller PostController --resource" which will create a file name "PostController" in app => Http => Controllers => PostController where we will create all the crud methods.

 17. create Route then to see all routes run "php artisan route:list" u will see created all routes for PostController in terminal